Unveiling the Power of Bakuchiol:

 Psoralea Corylifolia: It's all in the name

-Due to the science used to extract pure Bakuchiol oil from the babchi seeds, it cannot be labelled by standard INCI botanical naming rules.
+Due to the science used to extract Bakuchiol from the babchi seeds, it cannot be labelled by standard INCI botanical naming rules.

 When a skincare product contains a carrier oil or extracts made from the babchi seed, it would be labelled on the ingredient list as Psoralea corylifolia seed extract or Psoralea corylifolia seed oil.
 These carrier oils are also called by their non-botanical names: bakuchi oil and babchi oil.
 The difference between babchi oil vs Bakuchiol is the method of extraction.
 Babchi oil is produced by cold-pressing the babchi seeds, just like other seed oils.
 Babchi oil does contain Bakuchiol, but in order to isolate the pure chemical, a different chemical process is needed.

-When a skincare product uses concentrated, pure Bakuchiol oil, the only way it's allowed to be labelled is "Bakuchiol."
-Though extracted from the plant, it is not considered a botanical extract in the traditional sense, so botanical naming rules do not apply.
+When a skincare product specifically uses Bakuchiol, the only way it's allowed to be labelled is "Bakuchiol."
+Though extracted from the plant, it is not considered a botanical extract in the traditional sense, so botanical naming rules do not apply (see reason below).

 Babchi Seed Oil Extraction

-A complex method of isolating and extracting pure concentrated Bakuchiol oil from the babchi seed is called monomolecular extraction.
+A complex method of isolating and extracting Bakuchiol from the babchi seed is called monomolecular extraction.
 That is why the naming rules described above apply.

 If babchi seeds are cold-pressed or expeller-pressed, you have Psoralea corylifolia seed oil.
 If the seeds or leaves are macerated in oil or extracted with a solvent (i.e. ethanol, acetone), you have Psoralea corylifolia seed/leaf extract.
 Again, these might be referred to as babchi oil or bakuchi oil - but they represent an unrefined carrier oil and not the pure chemical form of Bakuchiol that is sought after.